 Osprey aptly demonstrates the capabilities and scope of this powerfully compact pack.

 Home is where you make it, so take a load off and pitch a lightweight tent.
 Big Agnes tents are truly a marvel compared to tents of the past.
 Their lightweight designs give the outdoor adventurer ultimate flexibility.
 Have no fear: these tents are easily set up, stored, and carried.
-In fact, it’s completely possible to settle on a 2-person tent that weighs roughly two pounds!
+In fact, it’s completely possible to settle on a 2-person tent that weighs less than 2 kilos!

 The Fly Creek series is excellent for these reasons.
 The latest models will always be the new and improved versions, but a slightly older model such as the 3-season, 2-person, Big Agnes Fly Creek MtnGLO, is less expensive and will not be a disappointment.

-Experts we’ve consulted have utilized these lightweight models on some highly technical and arduous journeys such as the John Muir Trail (JMT), Pacific Crest Trail (PCT), and over 385 miles on the Colorado Trail.
+Experts we’ve consulted have utilised these lightweight models on some highly technical and arduous journeys such as the John Muir Trail (JMT), Pacific Crest Trail (PCT), and over 620 kilometres on the Colorado Trail.

 With ample knee and foot space, these sleeping bags are comfortable and warm under a variety of weather conditions.
 Key features like an 850-fill-power goose down plus stellar lightweight and water-resistant material contribute to sound slumber even in the most off-kilter places.
 You will feel like you’re sleeping on fluffy clouds.